Turkey's state banks likely to follow central bank and slash rates on Monday -sources - Up News Info

 Article content

+Many analysts say the central bank’s credibility is tarnished by Turkish President Tayyip Erdogan’s publicly stated calls for lower rates in order to boost credit and exports, despite inflation running near 20% last month.

-Governor Sahap Kavcioglu has said publicly that Turkey’s central bank independently sets policy.
+Governor Sahap Kavcioglu has said publicly that Turkey’s central bank sets policy independently.
 Last week the bank said it cut rates in part because inflation pressure is temporary.

 A self-described enemy of interest rates, Erdogan has replaced much of the central bank’s top leadership this year.
 Turkey is now virtually alone in cutting rates while other central banks around the world are hiking to head off rising global price pressures.